Skip to main content

 Endpoint 2: GET /getReviewsByTrailID

-Step 1: Modify the GET API route function handler to show reviews for a selected trail based on trail_id.
+Step 1: Modify the GET API route function handler to show reviews for a selected trail based on trail_id. trail_id must be sent as an input parameter from Postman.

 Workalong